Manusmriti: Comparison with other dharmasastras

-Jois suggests that the Yajnavalkya Smriti text liberal evolution may have been influenced by Buddhism in ancient India.
+Jois suggests that the Yajnavalkya Smriti text's liberal evolution may have been influenced by Buddhism in ancient India.
 The Yajnavalkya text is also different from Manu text in adding chapters to the organisation of monasteries, land grants, deeds execution and other matters.
 The Yajnavalkya text was more referred to by many Hindu kingdoms of the medieval era, as evidenced by the commentary of 12th-century Vijñāneśvara, titled Mitakshara.

 Controversies

-The Manusmriti has been a subject of significant debate due to its prescriptions regarding social hierarchy, particularly its views on women and Shudras (often associated with lower castes or untouchables in later interpretations).
+The Manusmriti has been a subject of significant debate due to its prescriptions regarding social hierarchy, particularly its views on women, transgenders and Shudras (often associated with lower castes or untouchables in later interpretations).
 These views have sparked criticism for promoting inequality, while some scholars argue they reflect the socio-cultural context of ancient India.

 Views on Women

 The Manusmriti outlines specific roles and restrictions for women, emphasizing their dependence on male relatives.
-In Chapter 5, Verse 148, it states, "In childhood, a female must be protected by her father, in youth by her husband, and when her lord is dead then by her sons; a woman should never be independent."Olivelle, Patrick (2005).
-"Manu's Code of Law: A Critical Edition and Translation of the Manava-Dharmasastra" This verse, among others, has been criticized for endorsing patriarchal control and limiting women's autonomy.
+In Chapter 5, Verse 148, it states, "In childhood, a female must be protected by her father, in youth by her husband, and when her lord is dead then by her sons; a woman should never be independent.
+"Olivelle, Patrick (2005).
+"Manu's Code of Law: A Critical Edition and Translation of the Manava-Dharmasastra" This verse, among others, has been criticised for endorsing patriarchal control and limiting women's autonomy.
 Chapter 9, Verse 3 further prescribes that women should be guarded to ensure their chastity, which some modern scholars interpret as restricting women's agency.Doniger, Wendy (1991).
 "The Laws of Manu" However, defenders of the text, such as traditionalist scholars, argue that these injunctions aimed to protect women within the social framework of the time, though such interpretations are contested.

 Feminist scholars, such as Kumkum Roy, have highlighted that the Manusmriti’s emphasis on women’s subordination contrasts with other ancient Indian texts, like the Rigveda, which depict women in more varied roles.Roy, Kumkum (1999).
 "Women in Early Indian Societies" Critics argue that these prescriptions contributed to rigid gender norms in later Indian society, influencing practices such as early marriage.
 It restricted property inheritance rights for women (Chapter 9, Verses 118–120) but seems to be contradictory to the verses 130, 133 & 134 which supports daughters in property inheritance.